tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Update https://github.com/tModLoader/tModLoader/wiki/Vanilla-Content-IDs#achievement-identifiers with new achievements
 - https://github.com/tModLoader/tModLoader/pull/3500 seems to have changed ItemSourceID.PlayerDropItemCheck to ThrowItem.
 In 1.4.5 it was renamed to PlayerDrop and there is a new InventoryOverflow.
 Double check that the #3500 logic applies to the fixed 1.4.5 code.
 Maybe see if ThrowItem is a better name than PlayerDrop and can be fixed in Terraria, otherwise tModPorter it or double check that it is patched everywhere to use the new names.
 - Also, ItemSourceID.SortingWithNoSpace has been removed.
-- TileLoader.IsTileDangerous (and other methods?) now takes `Main.SceneMetrics.PerspectivePlayer` as input, not necessarily the LocalPlayer.
-I think this means dangersense should work when spectating.
-Need docs updates.
-- TileLoader.IsTileSpelunkable also takes `Main.SceneMetrics.PerspectivePlayer`.
-These hooks now need a Player parameter, they don't currently have one.
-- TileLoader.IsTileBiomeSightable as well.
 - TileLoader.SpecialDraw (and other tile methods I assume) now takes a TileBatch instead of Main.spriteBatch.
 What does this affect?
 How will mods need to change?
 Why do some methods in TileDrawing still use Main.spriteBatch?
 - ShaderData classes now have `if (Main.dedServ)` checks.
 Are these overzealous, or do we need to adjust other places or inform modders that shader code might attempt to run on servers.
 - Player.voiceOverride.
 Currently an sbyte, might need to be an int like the other equipment slot IDs.
 Also an example would be nice.